(175706) 1996 FG3

-' is a carbonaceous asteroid and binary system, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.7 km in diameter.
+' is a carbonaceous asteroid and binary system, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 1.7 km in diameter.
 The primary has a spheroidal shape.
 Its minor-planet moon measures approximately 490 m in diameter.

 It was discovered on 24 March 1996, by Australian astronomer Robert McNaught at Siding Spring Observatory in New South Wales, Australia.
 The asteroid was a target of NASA's Janus Serenity space probe, until the delay of the rocket launch made the target inaccessible.
 In 2017, scientists from the Chinese Academy of Sciences' Purple Mountain Observatory revealed a plan to land a probe on this asteroid in 2029, as part of an asteroid exploration mission.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 21 February 2008.
 As of 2021, it has not been named.

 Orbit and classification

 orbits the Sun at a distance of 0.7–1.4 AU once every 1 years and 1 month (395 days; semi-major axis of 1.05 AU).
 Its orbit has an eccentricity of 0.35 and an inclination of 2° with respect to the ecliptic.
 It has an Earth minimum orbital intersection distance of 0.0283 AU, which corresponds to 11.0 lunar distances.
 In 2019 a precovery observation from Palomar Mountain was found, extending the body's observation arc into 1985.